raagan-u/docs/docs/developers/sdk/nodejs/Quickstart.md

 ## Create a Swap

-### Steps to Create a Swap:
-  1. **Select the Assets and set the amount to be send:**
-      - Choose `fromAsset` and `toAsset` from `SupportedAssets` in `@gardenfi/core`.
-      - You can explore all available assets by printing the `SupportedAssets` object.
+  - Select the Assets and set the amount to be send. you can choose `fromAsset` and `toAsset` from `SupportedAssets` in `@gardenfi/core`by printing the `SupportedAssets` object.
-      - To get the asset of your choice, use the network name in lowercase, replace spaces with underscores, and append the token symbol.
-      - Define the amount of the asset you want to send.
-  2. **Construct the Order Pair:**
-      - Use the `constructOrderpair` function to create the order pair using the selected `fromAsset` and `toAsset`.
-  3. **Get a Quote:**
-      - Retrieve a quote for the specified order pair and amount.
-  4. **Extract Strategy ID and Quote Amount:**
-      - Obtain the strategy ID and the quote amount, which will determine the amount you will receive upon a successful swap.
+  - get quote.you will get the strategy id and amount you will receive.
-  5. **Set Swap Parameters:**
-      - Define the `swapParams` and pass them to the `swap()` function to initiate the swap.
+  - call `swap()` function to create the order.

-The following snippet demonstrates the complete swap creation process:

   ```typescript
 import { Quote, SwapParams } from '@gardenfi/core';